Healing is a word we bandy about with the best of intentions.

 Here we have the familiar heart symbol, but there is a fountain of fire pluming from within the heart’s division, and the heart is encircled with lines of radiance, or sometimes wings.
 When we see it in its radiant glory, we may easily forget that the shine and radiance is that of a heart and spirit that has been to hell and back.

 In image and imagination, every possible wound has been inflicted on the Sacred Heart.
-The Sacred Heart speaks to the scarred heart — pierced by a thousand swords, cut by a thousand pieces of glass, wrapped in rusty barbed wire and a crown of thorns — and sometimes, at first, we think that those scars are something to hide from the world, something to keep quiet, keep covered up.
+The Sacred Heart speaks to the scarred heart, pierced by a thousand swords, cut by a thousand pieces of glass, wrapped in rusty barbed wire and a crown of thorns — and sometimes, at first, we think that those scars are something to hide from the world, something to keep quiet, keep covered up.

 Experiencing the traumas to body and spirit that cut so deep, the ideas that bind us to a limited view of life and love, the habits that keep us from not just living life, but living life well, we are afraid that we will only ever be broken.

-To the Sacred Heart, those salves and remedies for which we reach are a mirage: the greatest healing power comes from within the very darkness and brokenness of our condition, just as a lily flower blossoms from out of the muck.
-To the Sacred Heart, what we call broken shards and scars are for it the crown jewels which bedeck and bedazzle.
+To the Sacred Heart, those salves and remedies for which we reach are a mirage: the greatest healing power comes from within the very brokenness of our condition, just as a lily flower blossoms from out of the muck.
+To the Sacred Heart, what we call broken shards and scars are crown jewels that bedeck and bedazzle.

-Like a phoenix rising up out of the ashes, it shines through fear and a forest of scars and the clothing that we wear and the protections that we weave about ourselves.
+Like a phoenix rising out of the ashes, it shines through fear and a forest of scars and the clothing that we wear and the protections that we weave about ourselves.

 My blessedness is in and among the broken, ever, and always.